Please note the MPP program admits students for fall semester only. The priority deadline for applications is February 15.

 Application Due Date:

 All MPP program application materials must be completed by the priority deadline of February 15 to be eligible for MPP scholarships.

 Applications can still be submitted after February 15; however, if an application is submitted after the priority deadline, applicants will not be eligible for MPP scholarships.
-Applications must be submited by:
+Applications must be submitted by April 1.